neo4j-contrib/neomodel/doc/source/advanced_query_operations.rst

 .. note::
    In the example above, we reference `self` to be included in the initial context.
 It will actually inject the outer variable corresponding to `Coffee` node.

-   We know this is confusing to read, but have not found a better wat to do this yet.
+   We know this is confusing to read, but have not found a better way to do this yet.
 If you have any suggestions, please let us know.

 Helpers
 -------